 Polyphony is one of the key textures of jazz.
 It is when two or more melodies play simultaneously, with neither one sounding like the main tune but it all beautifully comes together.
 It is jazz improvisation at its best.
 The book of Romans is written in tension with itself but like in polyphony it comes all together with the statement at the beginning of the letter and then with its theme repeated at the end, “I am not ashamed.”

 I can share my story with its biblical application with my kids but I can’t be the author of their lives, only they can.
 A family member’s favorite quote is “Life is an open book.
 Don’t close it till it’s done.”
-And with God, he always writes a better story than anyone can author themselves.
+And with God, he always writes a better account than anyone can author themselves.